 Long thought to have been built by the family of pioneer lumberman Zimri Brewer Heywood, the building stands on land owned by the Heywoods from the 1870s or earlier until 1907 or thereabouts.
-Although its architecutral details distinguish it as an early Victorian from the late 1870s, the provenance of this building is unknown, since it wasnt built on this site.
+Although its architecutral details distinguish it as an Italianate Victorian from the late 1870s or early 1880s, the provenance of this building is unknown, since it wasnt built on this site.

 It was John Young, an Irish miner-turned-concrete worker-turned dairyman, who purchased the site from the Heywood family and moved the buildinga pair of flatsto the site, which was located directly behind his own residence at 1808 Fifth Street.
 That residence used to be Charles Warren Heywoods house, and was acquired by Young around 1902.